 Mega Swampert is coming to Mega Raids in Pokémon Go.
 Fortunately, we here at iMore have everything you need to know to beat it and add this powerful new Mega Pokémon to your roster.

 Who is Mega Swampert in Pokémon Go?

-Right now, there are really only a couple options for Mega Evolution when countering Mega Swampert, as it only has one weakness: Grass.
+There are really only a few options for Mega Evolution when countering Mega Swampert, as it only has one weakness: Grass.

 The best option for Mega Pokémon in this fight is Mega Venusaur.
 A Poison and Grass type, it has no weaknesses Mega Swampert can exploit and it resists Water type damage.
 Given Grass is Swampert's only weakness, Mega Venusaur also requires no coordination with the raid party to make the most of its same type Mega Boost.
 Vine Whip and Frenzy Plant are the ideal moves for Mega Venusaur to know in this raid.

 While they will not perform as well, the following Mega Evolved Pokémon can also work for this raid:

 Mega Swampert is a Water and Ground type capable of dealing Water, Ground, and Poison type damage.
 Its only weakness is Grass type damage, but it's a double weakness, making this one of the easier Mega Raids.

 The top counter for Mega Swampert is the Ultra Beast, Kartana.
 This Grass and Steel type has no weaknesses Swampert can exploit and it resists Water and Poison type moves.
 Kartana has had relatively limited availability, so some players haven't even encountered one yet, much less earned enough candy to power it up.
 Still, if you have one, Razor Leaf and Leaf Blade are its best moves here.